rsksmart/rsk-starter-box/README.md

     migrate
     ```

-5. Another way to do it is out of truffle console, directly in terminal.
+5. Another option is to run the below commands directly in the terminal, out of the truffle console.

     ```shell
     truffle compile